 The Burnaby Winter Club (BWC) was founded on May 29, 1956 as the Burnaby Curling Club and incorporated under the Societies Act of the Province of British Columbia.
 On April 18, 1956 the Club changed its name to reflect the multi-sport dynamics of the activities at the time.
 It became the Burnaby Winter Club and its constitution was amended to include hockey and figure skating.

 Over more recent years, with the success of the Vancouver Canucks, hockey has become the predominant sport at the Club.
 Current membership participation is reflected in the interest for premiere hockey development.
 The Figure Skating Club is a good complement to the hockey program for family members, and is a separate body from the Minor Hockey Association (MHA).
 Minor hockey and figure skating have their own representation on the Board of Directors.
+The Club added an Academy in 2013, partnering with Burnaby Central Secondary School, and has seen it become one of the strongest in Canada.

 The Club takes pride in the fact that NHL players such as; Jack McIlhargey, Cliff Ronning, Paul Kariya, Chris Joseph, and Glenn Anderson all played their minor hockey out of the Burnaby Winter Club.
 There are a number of other players that have played at the professional ranks, both in North America, in Europe leagues, and in Russia that compromise a very impressive Alumni group.
-More recently these include NHL’ers Greg Zanon, Michael Santorelli, Karl Alzner and Ryan Nugent Hopkins.
+More recently these include NHLers Greg Zanon, Michael Santorelli, Karl Alzner and Ryan Nugent Hopkins.

 The benefit of these former professional players returning to the Club is that they bring hockey knowledge and skills at a very high level that ends up being shared with all the current developing participants.
 Herein is the meaning of our motto “Where Tradition Inspires Excellence”.

 As a BWC member, you also are a shareholder in the Society, and upon dissolution would be entitled to a share of the net proceeds.
-The Burnaby Winter Club owns the valuable land upon which it currently sits on as a classic Burnaby landmark on Canada Way
+The Burnaby Winter Club owns the valuable land upon which it currently sits on as a classic Burnaby landmark on Canada Way.

-The BWC Minor Hockey Association has grown to host up to 20 teams from Initiation to Juvenile (4 to 20 years old).
-The MHA has proven to be a perennial winner in the Pacific Coast Amateur Hockey Association (PCAHA) and BC Hockey over the past 58 years.
+The BWC Minor Hockey Association has grown to host up to 20 teams from Initiation to Midget (4 to 18 years old).
+The MHA has proven to be a perennial winner in the Pacific Coast Amateur Hockey Association (PCAHA) and BC Hockey over the past 60 years.
 This attitude is part of our culture, a perpetual objective and expected to continue well into the future.
 We encourage you to consider becoming part of our family.
 A rewarding journey building life skills as a part of the players’ fibre and always delivers lifelong friendships.
 The Club environment is to be fun, support higher hockey programs to flourish in the community while proclaiming its hockey development opportunities are based on excellence, simply to be the best or second to none!